crashinvaders/gdx-vfx/README.md

 }
 ```

+#### HTML/GWT support
+If your project has a GWT module, please consider reading [this wiki page](https://github.com/crashinvaders/gdx-vfx/wiki/GWT-HTML-Integration).

 #### Other options
 There are number of ways to incorporate the library into the project.
-If you're looking for the other appoach, please read the full [integration guide in wiki](https://github.com/crashinvaders/gdx-vfx/wiki/Library-integration).
+If you're looking for the other appoach, please read the full [integration guide](https://github.com/crashinvaders/gdx-vfx/wiki/General-Library-Integration).

-#### HTML/GWT support
-If your project has a GWT module, please consider reading [this wiki page](https://github.com/crashinvaders/gdx-vfx/wiki/GWT-HTML-Integration).

 ### 2. Sample code